anderson-marques/docker-stuff/cduda/intro.md

 - Smaller Changes = Less Risk
 - Continuous Deploy
     - To at least one environment
-    - Always deployng means you get much better at deployments
+    - Always deploying means you get much better at deployments
 - Small scope of change
     - Easier to deploy
     - Easier to rollback if necessary